x

 More () »

-The measure was implemented on November 1 and will be lifted until enough precipitation lowers the risks of wildfires.
+The measure was implemented on November 1 and will not be lifted until enough precipitation lowers the risks of wildfires.

 Credit: Maryland Department of Natural Resources